ChristopherJamesN/sports-news-feed/README.md

 * `app/controllers/application_controller.rb` makes requests to retrieve news stories from https://newsapi.org/, responses are cached for six hours to avoid exceeding newsapi rate limits.
 * The `rake start` command starts a rails server on http://localhost:3001/ and a webpack development server with hot reloading serving the client application on http://localhost:3000/.

+Note: To save costs, I do not currently include the postgres instance in the GCloud deployment.
+This means that you cannot login and save/take notes on news stories on the deployed version of the app.

 ## Source Formatting